Frequently Asked Questions:

 Lawrence County, IL - Criminal and Civil files are current from 1999.

-Lee County, IL - Criminal and Civil files are current from 1989.
+Livingston County, IL - Criminal and Civil files are current from 2000.

 Logan County, IL - Criminal and Civil files are current from 1989.